+a.
 Contiguous land.
 To the greatest extent possible, open space shall be conserved in large, contiguous blocks.
-Narrow strips shall not included in the open space design unless they provide public access connectors to nearby public open space, wildlife corridors or links to neighborhoods that would benefit from use of the open space to be preserved.
-Narrow strips primarily intended as buffering to separate abutters from the proposed development should not be included to meet the open space preservation requirement.
+Narrow strips of open space (for example, extended strips of open space of less than fifty (50) feet in width) shall not be included in the open space design unless they provide public access connectors to nearby public open space (which includes lands and/or greenbelt trails), wildlife corridors or links to neighborhoods that would benefit from use of the open space to be preserved.

+b.
 Connectivity.
-Where public open space abuts the property, open space shall be laid out to concentrate land to be preserved adjacent to existing public open space.
+Where public open space is located in close proximity to the subdivision, open space shall be laid out to concentrate land to be preserved adjacent to or near existing public open space.
 Access for lots/units in the development shall be provided to land to be preserved as open space.
 Greenbelt trail connections to existing public open space and land to be preserved shall also be provided where appropriate. in a manner that maximizes the amount of contiguous, usable area for agriculture or woodlot production, and outdoor recreation included as part of the required open space f. in a manner that each house lot has direct access to the open space without having to cross another's house lot.